 If bringing a child, you will need to bring their birth certificate.

 All documents issued by foreign governments must be apostilled/legalized, then officially translated into Croatia.
 You can read more about how to prepare documents for the Croatian government here.

 A: Yes!
 As long as your pet meets the requirements for entry, then your pet can join you in Croatia.

 Here are the requirements for animals to enter Croatia.

 A: It is not required, but many find it helpful when applying from within Croatia – especially if they have families.

 While most police stations have a dedicated foreigners desk for processing residence permits, most of the workers will still not speak English.
 Either they don’t speak it, are not comfortable speaking it, or they just want to make it as difficult for you as possible.
 They are under no obligation to speak English to you.

 In addition, Croatia does not have a standardized residence process like western European nations.
-There is a lot of gray area and tons of discretion on the part of the individuals working for the police.
+There is a lot of a gray area and tons of discretion on the part of the individuals working for the police.
 They can make it harder, and stonewall you entirely if they feel like it.

 While some can sail through the process on their own, it is the exception, not the rule.